Key takeaways

 What is omeprazole used for in dogs?

 Omeprazole works by lowering stomach acid production.
 Veterinarians use it to help dogs with stomach or small intestine ulcers.
-It can also prevent ulcers or stomach inflammation (gastritis) in dogs taking ulcer-causing drugs like nonsteroidal anti-inflammatory drugs (NSAIDs).
-They also give it to dogs as part of “triple therapy” to eradicate Helicobacter infections associated with gastritis.
+It can also help prevent ulcers or stomach inflammation (gastritis) in dogs taking ulcer-causing drugs, such as nonsteroidal anti-inflammatory drugs (NSAIDs).
+Finally, omeprazole is one part of “triple therapy” used to eradicate Helicobacter infections associated with canine gastritis.

-The veterinary use of omeprazole in dogs is off-label, meaning the U.S. Food and Drug Administration (FDA) does not approve it for this use.
+The veterinary use of omeprazole in dogs is off-label, meaning the U.S. Food and Drug Administration (FDA) does not approve it for use in dogs.
 However, it is well-studied, and veterinarians have decades of experience using it as a canine medication.

 Omeprazole belongs to a class of drugs called proton pump inhibitors, or PPIs.
-This sounds like science fiction, but it’s very simple.
-Acid levels in the stomach are due to hydrogen protons.
+Acid levels in the stomach are due to hydrogen ions.
 The more hydrogen protons, the more acidic the stomach becomes.
-Omeprazole blocks the stomach lining from dumping hydrogen protons into the stomach.
+Omeprazole blocks an enzyme on the stomach lining from dumping hydrogen ions into the stomach.

 Omeprazole for ulcers

 Omeprazole is usually a veterinarian’s first choice for treating dogs with stomach or duodenal ulcers.
 It rapidly and dramatically reduces stomach acid, relieves symptoms, and gives the ulcer time to heal.
-Veterinarians may also use it when a dog is taking medications that cause stomach lining irritation, erosion, or ulcers.
-In those cases, veterinarians may use famotidine, a different stomach acid reducer.
+Veterinarians may also use it when a dog is taking medications that can irritate, erode, or cause ulcers in the stomach lining.
+In those cases, veterinarians may instead use famotidine, a different stomach acid reducer.
 It’s less effective at reducing stomach acid but has fewer side effects than omeprazole and minimal drug interactions.

-Symptoms aren’t specific, but the dog will clearly show signs of sickness:
+Symptoms aren’t specific, but a dog with an ulcer will clearly show signs that it’s sick, usually:

 - Vomiting